 ARThinkSouthAsia (ATSA) is committed to the development of innovative arts and cultural management within the cultural sector, as well as cultivating conversations around the role of cultural policy, the creative industries, and their role in our burgeoning cities and peri-urban areas in South Asia.
-This arts management programme is a partnership between the British Council, Goethe Institut, Khoj International Artists Association and Piramal Art Foundation.

-The programmes seek to empower arts managers in the planning and development of sustainable cultural organizations.
+The programmes seek to empower arts managers in the planning and development of sustainable cultural organisations.
 Arts professionals learn critical management aspects such as strategic planning, fundraising, marketing, digital media, human resources, and financial planning, keeping cultural values as a core of the programme.

 The programmes are aimed at the arts and culture sector in the wider South Asian region – encompassing Afghanistan, Bangladesh, India, Iran, Nepal, Pakistan, and Sri Lanka – thereby developing an incredible network of peers across countries.